Uripura/Command/README.md

   - Teleport back to the spawnpoint
   - Teleport to a set of coordinates or a player
   - Teleport a player to you
+  - Slap naughty players

 # Building
 Currenly this project doesn't use any Buildsystem.
-That may change in the future.
+That will not change in the future.
-To build it now you have to import this Project into your workplace and export the jar.
+To build it you have to import this Project into your workplace and export the jar.

 # Changelog
+## 0.2
+ - Make Slaping someone more fun
+ - Specify API Version to get rid of a Server Warning

 ## 0.1
-Initial Release
+ - Initial Release